 MARY BROWN, CV 13-798-TD-XYZ Plaintiff, vs. JENNIFER JONES; PAUL SMITH; DAN WEBSTER, Defendants.
-MOTION BY ATTORNEY FOR LEAVE TO FILE NONELECTRONICALLY with the clerk rather than in CM/ECF in X high-speed Internet service: my office does not yet have ready access to a Kin Internet service. is not available in the area where I practice. we high-speed Internet service and I do not ko's or other site that has high-speed amstances justify making an exception in my
+MOTION BY ATTORNEY FOR LEAVE TO FILE NONELECTRONICALLY I, Clarence Darrow , hereby mo ove the Court for leave to file all documents this case because: my office does not yet have is not available in the area where I practice. we high-speed Internet service and I do not ko's or other site that has high-speed the following special circu case so that I need not file mstances justify making an exception in my anything electronically: